-It’s amazing how much technology, gadgets, memory sticks, wires, and batteries we all have these days.
-We all are accumulating more e-waste than we are able to handle, and it’s time to make a conscious effort to get it under control.
+It’s amazing how much technology, gadgets, memory sticks, wires, and batteries we have these days.
+We accumulate more e-waste than we’re able to handle, so it’s good to get it under control.

-I am extremely guilty of not keeping electronic waste to the minimum at my home.
-Over the past two years, we have thinned down everything in our home, including furniture, clothes, and toys, but the electronics still seemed to pile up.
+I’m guilty of not keeping electronic waste to a minimum—over the past few years, we’ve thinned down things in our home like furniture, clothes, and toys, but the electronics still pile up.

-Finally, I am making a conscious effort to manage the e-waste in our home.
+I’m finally making a conscious effort to manage our family’s e-waste.

 1. Buy less.

-Buying things we simply do not need might be the biggest cause for an e-waste problem.
-It is really important for us to just stop (really STOP) and ask ourselves if we need a gadget or electronic item BEFORE we buy it.
-We really need to activate that voice in our heads that talks to us and prevents us (or our spouses) from buying electronic items we do not need.
+Buying things we simply do not need is probably the biggest cause of e-waste.
+We need to stop (really, STOP) and ask ourselves if we even need a gadget or electronic item BEFORE we buy it.

 2. Organize what you have.

-Electronics are a commodity these days, very much like the clothes we wear.
-If you do not organize your gadgets, wires, connectors and DVDs, you will never really know what you have.
-The last thing you want to do is buy something thinking you need it, only to find a duplicate buried in your cabinet.
+If you don’t organize your gadgets, wires, connectors and DVDs, you”ll never really know what you have.
+The last thing you want is to buy something you think you need it, only to find a duplicate buried in your cabinet.

 Both my husband and I are active consumers of technology, and we have to be organized enough to know what we have in order to prevent buying duplicates.